gabygarro/loficocotower/README.md

 ## Testing the App Locally

-Once you've built the app, you may test it locally by running `npm run serve` command.
+Once you've built the app, you may test it locally by running `npm run preview` command.

-The vite preview command will boot up a local static web server that serves the files from dist at http://localhost:4173.
+The vite preview command will boot up a local static web server that serves the files from dist at http://localhost:3000.
 It's an easy way to check if the production build looks OK in your local environment.